 The question can be easily turned around though – how do I, and others, know that the channels we watch are in fact good?
 Could we not just be victim to our own elaborate echo chamber, simply taking a different perspective?
 Well, if you follow the right people, not really.
 I will unashamedly mention a couple of my favourites here, for various reasons:

 - Philosophy Tube: an excellent channel dedicated to, obviously, matters of philosophy.
-While most of his stuff is related to philosophical ideas in an educational way, when he does express political views or put across his stance on something, it is almost always backed up not by opinion, but with (to borrow Ben Shapiro’s favourite quote) facts and logic.
-Whether you personally agree with what he’s saying or not, you can’t deny the legitimacy of his positions.
+While most of her stuff is related to philosophical ideas in an educational way, when she does express political views or put across her stance on something, it is almost always backed up not by opinion, but with (to borrow Ben Shapiro’s favourite quote) facts and logic.
+Whether you personally agree with what she’s saying or not, you can’t deny the legitimacy of her positions.

 - Shaun: most of this guy’s videos that I watch are response videos to things other people have posted.
 He very carefully dissects the arguments and facts presented by people like Lauren Southern, Paul Joseph Watson, Stephan Molyneux, etc., quite often even using the sources those people cite against them.
 Even if those other channels use legitimate sources, the distortion and wild leaps in logic are worthy of an Olympic gold; it also makes it easy to debunk when their only justification is the ‘left’ or ‘cultural Marxists’ are to blame (my piece on historical revisionism was inspired by a video by Molyneux where he accused the vaguely defined ‘left’ of rewriting Western history, while he unironically proceeds to spend hours doing just that to push his own views).
 Again, whether you agree with the political views of Shaun’s channel, you cannot fault the amount of actual research that went into his videos.